 There are some places on our earth that are strange and positively terrifying.
-It is one of the universally acknowledged facts that the old buildings and places are scariest places.
+It is one of the universally acknowledged facts that old buildings and abandoned locations are some of the scariest places.
 However, we humans cannot do much about it at all.
 These places are still here and they are constantly haunting us every minute of every day.
-Here are the world’s most scariest places that we cannot ignore at all.
+Here are the world’s most scariest places that can’t be ignored.

 10. Riddle House

 This house still stands in Florida.
 It was a funeral house when it was constructed.
 This house has many ghost stories.
 One of them is quite famous, Joseph, the servant of Riddle’s, committed suicide in the attic of the house and it is rumored that his ghost is still there.
 It is believed that he hated men and he is constantly attacking men who come to his attic.
 One man was hit on the head with a lid and now people are prohibited to go there.

 9. Hell Town

 Did the name of the town sounds creepy to you?
 Well, it did to me.
 This town is full of ghost stories.
 If you are stuck in this town for too long then you will meet your abrupt end, some of the ghosts might meet you there as well.
 Some of the scary things that you may come across are Ku Klux Klan members, Satanists, escaped mental patients, mutants, abnormally large snakes and even a moving tree.

 This cemetery is very special.
 This horrific cemetery is not based on rumors but on facts.
 Once a farmer burnt his farm and found the burnt and charred body of his son.
 Also, a man was missing and a few days later he was found hanging from a tree.
 It is also rumored that this cemetery is one of the seven gateways to hell.